-So, you have a paddle kayak but you want pedals or a motor?
+So, you have a paddle kayak but you want to convert your craft to pedal drive or motor?
 What can you do?
 Buy a new kayak?
 Engineer a bracket for a trolling motor?
 Rip apart your kid’s old bike?
 Bungee cords, duct tape and a leaf blower?

 Steve Komarinetz, owner of Bassyaks, has been fitting electric motors to kayaks for 13 years.
 He started making mounts and outfitting boats and now he can’t build systems fast enough.
 “We ship all over the world and are usually backlogged,” he says.